 Under the Misuse of Drugs Act, it is an offence to:

-If you are concerned about drug use or drug dealing in your area, contact Surrey Police on 101 or Crimestoppers (if you wish to stay anonymous) on 0800 555 111.
+If you are concerned about drug use or drug dealing in your area, contact us on 101 or Crimestoppers (if you wish to stay anonymous) on 0800 555 111.

-Solvents: Solvents are found in products like aerosols, glue, lighter fuel, paint and petrol.
-When their vapours are inhaled, they produce a similar effect to alcohol.
+Found in products like aerosols, glue, lighter fuel, paint and petrol.
+When their vapours are inhaled, they can depress breathing and heart rate, and can cause disorientation and unconsciousness, similar affects to alcohol.